ignacio-hernani/secret-sync-vault/Readme.md

 - Azure Client ID
 - Azure Client Secret

-Then, create a secret and sync it
+Then, create a secret and sync it:
-`vault kv put secret/my-demo-secret value="This is a secret value"` Define a Vault Sync Policy, and apply it.
+`vault kv put secret/my-demo-secret value="This is a secret value"`
+Define a Vault Sync Policy, and apply it.
 ```
 path "secret/data/my-demo-secret" {
   capabilities = ["read"]